jobinau/pg_gather/README.md

 ```

 !!! note

    Generating the analysis report requires PostgreSQL version 13 or higher.
 You can view the report in any modern web browser.

-## 2.3 Alternative Approach: Dockerized report generation
+## Alternative approach: Using the PostgreSQL container and wrapper script

 The steps for data analysis mentioned above require a PostgreSQL instance to import the data into.
 An alternative solution to this is to use the `generate_report.sh` script, which spins up a PostgreSQL Docker container and automates the entire process.

-To use this script, place it in the same directory containing the `gather_schema.sql` and `gather_report.sql` files.

 Once executed, the script:

 1. Creates a PostgreSQL container.
-2. Imports the output from `gather.sql` (i.e., `out.tsv`).
+2. Imports the output from `gather.sql` (`out.tsv`).
 3. Generates an HTML report.

 The script expects at least a single argument: